DFHack/dfhack/docs/Core.rst

 Built-in Commands
 =================
-The following commands are provided by the 'core' components of DFhack, rather than plugins or scripts.
+The following commands are provided by the 'core' components of DFHack, rather than plugins or scripts.

 .. contents::
    :local: